21 Sep Exercising after Breast Reduction

 - Low-impact exercises such as walking and deep breathing exercises are usually recommended in the initial stages.

-- These exercises are gentle on your body and can aid in the healing process without putting too much strain on the surgical area.
+- These exercises do not strain the body and can aid in the healing process without putting pressure or strain on the surgical area.

 Can I do cardio and strength training after Breast Reduction?